apache/spark/docs/sql-error-conditions-collation-mismatch-error-class.md

 [SQLSTATE: 42P21](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-Could not determine which collation to use for string comparison.
+Could not determine which collation to use for string functions and operators.

 This error class has the following derived error classes: